Meet Chad-GPT: your overnight AI expert

 Let me tell you about the kind of guy Chad-GPT is.

-Chad is a boy racer driving a souped-up hummer (or a flashy Wankpanzer, depending on your point of view) he paid for using Bitcoin.
-He almost certainly hasn’t passed his driving test; he hasn’t got a clue how anything around him works.
+Chad is a boy racer driving a souped-up Hummer (or a flashy Wankpanzer, depending on your point of view) he’s financing using Bitcoin.
+He almost certainly hasn’t passed his driving test.
+Frankly, he hasn’t got a clue how anything around him works.
 But that’s not going to stop him putting pedal to the metal and pumping out reams of digital content.

-Chad doesn’t give a fuck whether he runs you off the road in the process or takes up OpenAI’s bandwidth.
+Chad doesn’t give a fuck if he runs you off the road in the process or takes up all of OpenAI’s bandwidth.
 He’s going to copy and paste the shit out of command prompts he finds on Reddit, smash it into Open.AI, and sell it to the highest bidder for a cool million dollars.

-The problem with Chad-GPT and his approach to AI is that he doesn’t know what he’s talking about.
-And it’s up to you to work out that he doesn’t know that he doesn’t know.
+The problem with Chad-GPT is that he doesn’t know what he’s talking about.
+And it’s up to you to work out that he doesn’t know that he doesn’t know what he’s talking about.

-** Enter stage right our old friends: Dunning and Kruger. **
+**Enter stage right two old friends: Dunning and Kruger.**

 As someone who became an expert just last week, Chad-GTP still inhabits the peak of ‘Mount Stupid”.
 He has yet to reach the Plateau of Sustainability by passing through the Valley of Despair and climbing the Slope of Enlightenment.